tjcw/bpf-examples/AF_XDP-filter/README.md

 Packets for protocols other than UDP, TCP, and ICMP are always passed; this enables ARP to work.

-To check out this code and verify that something runs, run these commands
+To check out this code and verify that something runs, run these commands.
+Note that running the testcase requires root privileges.
 ```
-      mkdir workspace2
+      mkdir workspace
-      cd workspace2
+      cd workspace
       git clone git@github.com:tjcw/bpf-examples.git
       cd bpf-examples
       git checkout tjcw-integration-1.2
       git submodule update --init
-      cd lib/xdp-tools
-      git checkout master
-      cd ../..
       cd bpf-examples
       cd AF_XDP-filter
       make